tinfoil-knight/tinfoil-knight.github.io/content/notes/Efficient CSV Parsing - On the Complexity of Simple Things (2024).md

 final_state:
 	...
 ```
-- No dependency on the C library
-	- As per the code, they're using the `algorithm` & `fstream` library.
-Doesn't that count?

 - Instead of `ifstream`, you've your own file handle which utilises 32MB buffers and provides control of what's in memory or not for efficiency.
 - ~ 4x improvement TPCH-SF10 benchmark with 60M line-items.
 Went from ~220s to ~55s.
 - Issues